 Set Up Single Sign-On

-Allow users to use their login credentials from an external service provider to log on to the solution.
+Allow users to sign in using their credentials from an external identity provider.

 Note: